Fine art photography using photographic paper as the negative (Calotype) in antique cameras, vintage cameras and DIY cameras.

 I started my work with antique cameras using photographic paper instead of the glass plates that would have been used originally in these cameras from c1900.

-In fact, the first photographs which used a negative/positive print process were made on paper and were invented by Fox Talbot. they were called Talbotypes or Calotypes.
+In fact, the first photographs which used a negative/positive print process were made using a paper negative and were invented by Henry Fox Talbot.
+They were called Talbotypes or Calotypes.

 The paper is not sensitive to red light (orthochromatic) so produces an image with a "different' feel.
 The image produced on the paper is a negative image - back to front, upside down, light areas darken the paper, the darker areas appear light where the sensitised paper has not reacted to the light.